 - Par bake the crust for 18 minutes.
 When it comes out of the oven, use a measuring cup or the bottom of a glass to press the crust down compactly.

-- While to crust is baking, prepare the filling in the same bowl, either a stand mixer or a large mixing bowl with a whisk.
+- While crust is baking, prepare the filling in the same bowl, either a stand mixer or a large mixing bowl with a whisk.
 No need to wash the bowl, just wipe it out a bit.

 - Whisk together the sugars, corn starch, and spices.
 Add the pumpkin, heavy cream, eggs, and vanilla and whisk until completely smooth.